DIY Concrete Swimming Pool: Construction, Cost, Problems, and More

 Step 4: Time for Concrete

-Warning: This is one of the messiest and most time-consuming parts of the entire project.
-To start, you have to mix the concrete (typically shotcrete or gunite) on site.
-Once it’s mixed, it’s sprayed onto the bottoms and sides of the pool.
-Again, we have to warn you that this part is both messy and loud.
-Gunite pools typically require a skilled technician for proper application of the sprayed concrete as well, so you may not be able to DIY a gunite pool if you're not already an experienced "nozzleman."
+Warning: This is one of the messiest, loudest, and most time-consuming parts of the entire project.
+In other words, don't wear your good shoes and wear protective earplugs.
+To start, you have to prepare the concrete (typically shotcrete or gunite) on site.
+Once it’s prepared, it’s applied onto the bottoms and sides of the pool.
+Gunite pools typically require a skilled technician to properly apply the sprayed concrete, so you may not be able to DIY a gunite pool if you're not already an experienced "nozzleman."

 Pro tip: Don’t get lazy.
 Spraying the pool with water is crucial to the end result and the quality of the pool’s structure.